rixx/ynab-downgrade/README.md

 import it into a new YNAB4 budget.
 The scripted steps assume that you know how to use Python.
 (If anybody wants to improve this guide with setup instructions, PRs are welcome!)

+Sadly, there is not much scripted at the moment – you will spend a lot of time on manual tasks.
+But at least, this page supplies a guide for handling this stuff a bit better.

 ## Caveats

 The process isn't automated and has some tricky steps – but if it goes wrong, you can always delete your YNAB4 data and